Saturday, July 8, 2017

 Moving presents an excellent opportunity to clear out some of said crap.
 PawPaw is a saint.
 He keeps saying "nothing is sacred" meaning we (meaning I) can keep or get rid of anything I want.
 Easier said than done.

 Some things are ridiculously easy to unload: 10 rolls of aluminum foil and 11 rolls of plastic wrap are prime examples.
-I now much choose what I want to keep from the multitudes of baking sheets and casserole dishes.
+I now must choose what I want to keep from the multitudes of baking sheets and casserole dishes.
 However, I have discovered a few personal challenges to the end goal:

 1) If it's old, it must be an antique and therefore worth something.
 I know, I know; it's not worth a plug nickel.
 (But it might be worth more than a nickel.)
 (I probably watch too much Antiques Roadshow.)
 But I have determined that no matter how much they might be worth, the collectible Dallas Cowboys glasses from the 70's and 80's are going away post haste.
 And, if I find any more tucked into some box somewhere, I will smash them to bits.
 That ought to further increase the value of any remaining glasses.